xiangxud/ollama-proxy/README.md

 # ollama-proxy
-ai api an mcp protocol over webrtc peer to peer ai agent for your prative data ai analyze
+ai api and mcp a2a protocol over webrtc datachannel peer to peer ai agent for your prative data ai analyze